 Italy is a country replete with tradition, and weddings are no different!
 Wedding customs designed to ensure a long and happy marriage are an integral part of Italian culture.
 In fact, many matrimonial traditions celebrated all over the world have their roots in Italy!

-Diamond engagement rings date back to medieval Italy? it was believed that diamonds were created by the “flames of love”!
+One of the most important wedding checklist details is the rings.
+Diamond engagement rings date back to medieval Italy. it was believed that diamonds were created by the “flames of love”!

 An old folklore tradition holds that a bridegroom that carries a small bit of iron ore in his pocket wards the evil eye away from his wedding ceremony.